Skip to main content

 | └── files/ <-- Files that make up the table

-| └── col_stats/ <-- Statistics on files and columns
+| └── col_stats/ <-- Statistics on columns for each file

 ├── americas/ <-- Data stored as folder tree